mead-ml/mead-baseline/docs/xpctl.md

 ##### Importing

 - **putresult**: puts the result of an experiment in the database.
 Can optionally store the model files in a persistent model store (will automatically zip them).
-This is tested for `tensorflow` models, not `pytorch` ones yet.
 ```
 xpctl > help putresult
 Usage: putresult [OPTIONS] TASK CONFIG LOG LABEL